 Conclusion

 A dropshipping logistics model is beneficial to e-commerce businesses, especially those just starting out because it avoids large upfront inventory investments.
 Dropshipping transactions can, however, become complicated from a VAT perspective, since they are considered chain transactions.
-To avoid VAT compliance issues, it is crucial to use proper reporting channels, such as One-Stop-Shops (OSS) and Import-One-Stop-Shops (IOSS).
-Dropshipping transactions may not always be feasible through OSS/IOSS, but it is important to understand how they work together to simplify VAT reporting.
-E-commerce businesses can optimize their operations and avoid potential pitfalls by understanding the different fulfillment models of dropshipping.
+To avoid VAT compliance issues, it is crucial to use proper reporting channels.
+Dropshipping transactions are not feasible through OSS without major changes to your logistics setup.
+E-commerce businesses can optimize their operations and avoid potential pitfalls by understanding the different fulfilment models of dropshipping.
 Please also read our previous article on this topic.